Sleeping through the Night

 ...including that newborn tummies are tiny, newborns want to be close to mom, and mom’s body needs to establish a milk supply.
 Don’t be surprised if your baby, even into the second month or beyond, is still waking in the middle of the night to eat.

 Typically as the baby gets older and they grow larger, they’re sleeping longer.
-This isn’t always the case, so don’t get upset when your friends are bragging about eight-week-olds who sleep through the night!
+This isn’t always the case, so don’t get upset when your friends are bragging about their eight-week-old babies who sleep through the night!
 There are MANY babies that aren’t sleeping through the night at 3 and 4 months old.

 When baby does start sleeping for longer stretches of time, your body will need to adjust to baby’s new schedule.
 You may find that baby isn’t waking up to eat; your well-trained breasts are waking you up instead.
 This is totally normal as well.